gblanchard4/qiime_secondary_analysis/README.md

   -c CATEGORIES, --categories CATEGORIES
                         The metadata categories to compute.
 Must be colon seperated
+  --commands            Just write commands, don't run
   --qiime17 QIIME17     The path to the Qiime 1.7 activate.sh or alias
   --qiime18 QIIME18     The path to the Qiime 1.8 activate.sh or alias
+  --qiime19 QIIME19     The path to the Qiime 1.9 activate.sh or alias
 ```
 ## Workflow
 The pipeline runs the following steps: